 Twigs are aromatic with a fragrance of lemon peel when crushed.
 They are light green initially, turning to reddish-brown in the Autumn, then to brown.
 Buds are are red and woolly and appear above the old leaf scars.

-Leaves are alternate, oddly pinnate of usually 5 to 11 ovate leaflets on very short stalks, dark green above and lighter under with light fine hair when young.
+Leaves are alternate, oddly pinnate with usually 5 to 11 ovate leaflets on extremely short stalks, dark green above and lighter under with light fine hair when young.
+The leaflets just back from the group at the tip are the largest.
 Fall color is a mellow yellow contrasting with the reddish Autumn color of the new twig.

 The inflorescence is a tight cluster of un-stalked flowers appearing on the previous season's wood.
 They open before the leaves.
 Most plants are dioecious, that is, with male and female flowers on separate plants.